PFayoux/CountingSort-wasm-demo/README.md

 // call the C method "max" on the array var res = max(myTypedArray.length, ptr); // should return 21

-// call the C method "spaghettiSort" on the array var sortedArrayPtr = spaghetti(myTypedArray.length, ptr); // return the sorted array's pointer address
+// call the C method "countingSort" on the array var sortedArrayPtr = counting(myTypedArray.length, ptr); // return the sorted array's pointer address

 // Read the value of the sorted array Module.getValue(sortedArrayPtr, 'i8'); // should return 1